 False and misleading arguments are nothing new.
-In ancient Athens, a class of intellectual bullies known as the Sophists used creative deductions to browbeat people into accepting nonsense.
+In ancient Athens, a class of intellectual bullies known as the Sophists used creative reasoning to browbeat people into accepting nonsense.
 Here’s an example, from Plato’s dialog Euthydemus:

 Sophist: Is this your dog?